curl/curl/docs/libcurl/curl_url_set.md

 ## CURLUPART_HOST

-The host name.
+The hostname.
 If it is International Domain Name (IDN) the string must then be encoded as your locale says or UTF-8 (when WinIDN is used).
 If it is a bracketed IPv6 numeric address it may contain a zone id (or you can use *CURLUPART_ZONEID*).

-Unless *CURLU_NO_AUTHORITY* is set, a blank host name is not allowed to set.
+Unless *CURLU_NO_AUTHORITY* is set, a blank hostname is not allowed to set.

 ## CURLUPART_ZONEID

-If the host name is a numeric IPv6 address, this field can also be set.
+If the hostname is a numeric IPv6 address, this field can also be set.

 ## CURLUPART_PORT